jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ## Automatic deployment of built applications

-You now have the option to configure a Deployer to deploy built packages to BlueMix.
+You now have the option to configure a Deployer to deploy built packages to Bluemix.
 Once you have a successfully configured Builder, select Deployer to configure your deployment options for your application.
-Once configured, any successful build will trigger a push of the Application to BlueMix.
+Once configured, any successful build will trigger a push of the Application to Bluemix.

 >	![Automatic deployments of built applications](/whatsnew/images/automatic-deployment-built-applications.png)